honneyk/example/README.md

 #demo

-an example repositiry for practicing
+an example repositiry for practicing on my own by watching videos .